yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-multiparametricprogramming.md

 This tutorial requires [MPT] or [POP]

 YALMIP can be used to calculate explicit solutions of parametric linear and quadratic programs by interfacing the [Multi-Parametric Toolbox MPT] (or [POP]).
-This tutorial assumes that the reader is familiar with parametric programming and the basics of [MPT].
+This tutorial assumes that the reader is familiar with parametric programming and the basics of [mpt](/solver/mpt).

 ### Generic example.